Last Updated on

 Citations are your placements in local business directories.
 These are very simple to qualify for and collect.
 They’re important because they demonstrate a lot of local relevance.

 Start by visiting major directories like Whitepages and Yellowpages and filling out a profile.
 Then, expand to Yahoo!
 Small Businesses and Bing Business Places.
-Make sure you create a Facebook Business Page to capture some traffic there.
+Make sure you create a Facebook Business Page and other social media profiles to capture some traffic there.

 After that, your next step is to start searching for directories that are focused on your specific niche.
 A simple Google search should pull up lists of them.
 Make sure that you choose the most relevant and high-quality ones, and space out your registrations over a few months.